SyedAmmar21/Utopia-Assesment/README.md

-# Sejuk Sejuk Operations System
+# Sejuk Service Operations System

 A full-stack internal operations system built for **Sejuk Service Sdn Bhd**, a fictional company made for learning and situation setup.
 It digitises the flow of air-conditioner service jobs from order creation and technician assignment through job completion, evidence capture, operational review, KPI reporting, and controlled AI-assisted queries.